The Hotwives

-The Hotwives is an American sitcom that premiered on July 15, 2014, on the video streaming website Hulu.
+The Hotwives is an American sitcom that premiered on July 15, 2014, on the streaming service Hulu.
 Developed by Paramount Digital Entertainment as a parody of The Real Housewives reality television franchise broadcast on Bravo, the first season follows the lives of several fictional women residing in Orlando, Florida.
 The series' seven hotwives are inspired by several housewives that have been featured on installments of The Real Housewives.

 Season two, following a new group of ladies in Las Vegas, premiered on August 18, 2015.

 Conception

 The series was created by Dannah Phirman and Danielle Schneider.
 Paul Scheer and Jonathan Stern serve as executive producers.
 It is part of Hulu's initiative to produce original scripted programming.
 The show is a scripted parody of the reality television franchise The Real Housewives on Bravo.
 The reality TV parody series depicts the purportedly exclusive and glamorous world of "hot housewives" from different cities each season, following the women as they fight over everything from their love of shoes, plastic surgery, and the pursuit of spending all of their husbands' money.